adondera/stereotypes-cs/README.md

 ## :book: Overview

-The following repository contains the source code from the 2019-2020 CSE200 Software Project course at TU Delft.
+*The following repository contains the source code from the 2019-2020 CSE200 Software Project course at TU Delft.*

+In our project, we have developed software for the 'Stereotypes in Computer Science' research project, which is a collaboration between Leiden University, Delft University of Technology, NEMO Science Museum, and VHTO.
+The software developed will be used in order to study stereotypes that children hold about computer scientists, and whether these stereotypes are affected by a virtual intervention with role models.
+The software will also provide a way for people to learn about their own stereotypes.

+For this purpose, the project has been split in two parts: a ***data collection*** application and a ***data dissemination*** application.

 ## :beginner: Features

-* Parents can complete a digital consent form
+* Parents can complete a digital consent form for their children
 * Children can take an IAT test
-* Test results are stored in a database
+* Test answers are stored in a database
-* etc
+* Test results can be send by email
+* The admin can see live statistics about the application
+* The admin can download the data in excel format

+TO DO!

 ## :camera: Screenshots

 ![image](docs/screenshots/iat_gender.png) <!-- .element height="20%" width="20%" -->

 ## :checkered_flag: Getting started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites :gear:
 A step by step series of examples that tell you how to get a development env running.

-#### Client-side
+#### *Client-side*

 Install npm and Nodejs